Shell to deepen emission cuts following court ruling, CEO says

-Royal Dutch Shell (RDSa.L) will seek ways to accelerate its energy transition strategy and deepencarbon emission cuts following a landmark Dutch court ruling last month, CEO Ben van Beurden said on Wednesday, a move that will likely lead to a dramatic shrinking of its oil and gas business.
+LONDON (Reuters) - Royal Dutch Shell will seek ways to accelerate its energy transition strategy and deepen carbon emission cuts following a landmark Dutch court ruling last month, CEO Ben van Beurden said on Wednesday, a move that will likely lead to a dramatic shrinking of its oil and gas business.

-But the court ruling applies immediately and cannot be suspended before the appeal, van Beurden said in a LinkedIn post.
+But the court ruling applies immediately and cannot be suspended before the appeal, van Beurden said in a LinkedIn post here.

 “For Shell, this ruling does not mean a change, but rather an acceleration of our strategy,” van Beurden said.